 The University-Wide GSI Teaching Orientation is held in the Michigan League (911 N. University Avenue).
 The Winter 2014 event will be held on Monday, January 6, 2014 from 8:15 a.m. to 4:30 p.m.

 Am I required to attend GSITO?

 CRLT provides university-wide GSI Teaching Orientations as a service to the campus community.
 You should check with the individual(s) who oversee GSI appointments in the department in which you will be teaching to find out whether attendance at GSITO is required for your GSI appointment.
 All new Engineering GSIs must attend a GSI Teaching Orientation.
-The Fall 2013 College of Engineering GSI Teaching Orientation (EGSITO) will be held on Wednesday, August 28, in the Michigan League.
+The Winter 2014 College of Engineering GSI Teaching Orientation (EGSITO) will be held on Tuesday, January 7, 2014, in the Michigan League.
 Additional information about that event can be found here.

 I can’t attend GSITO on the scheduled date.
 What can I do for a make-up session?